3 Powerful Ways to Use a Lean Manufacturing Game in Training

 How can technology enhance process improvement efforts?

-Technology significantly enhances process improvement efforts by enabling real-time monitoring and analytics, which lead to more informed decision-making, while also automating repetitive tasks to improve efficiency and accuracy.
+The technology significantly enhances process improvement efforts by enabling real-time monitoring and analytics, which lead to more informed decision-making while also automating repetitive tasks to improve efficiency and accuracy.

 What is the importance of the PDCA cycle in continuous improvement?